 This shows the legislation written in the Health and Safety at Work Act.

 This is a guide giving you more information about slip, trip and fall claims if you have suffered one of these common accidents on private property.
+If you’re wondering ‘are you liable if someone falls on your property’ this could help.

 Can you sue someone for getting injured on their property?